JamesLMilner/tracked-json/README.md

 # TrackedJSON

-TrackedJSON is a library that allows manipulate an object composed of valid JSON types, whilst allowing you to rewind and replay history of that object with `undo` and `redo`.
+TrackedJSON is a library that allows manipulate an object composed of valid JSON types, whilst providing a nice way to rewind and replay history of that object with `undo` and `redo` methods.

 TrackedJSON tries to maintain a relatively minimal API - the core of the library is the `.data` property which is where you can maniplulate your data that you want to keep track of.
+You can update it just like a regular JavaScript object, with the only requirement being that properties have to be valid JSON types.

-This is just a plain JavaScript object which you can use like so:
+You can use it like so:

 ```javascript
 const tracked = new TrackedJSON();